danwiseman/scryfall-consumer/Readme.md

 ## Scryfall Card Tagger Producer

-This producer takes a JSON file of the Scryfall tagger tags, and produces a JSON into Kafka with the card's name, the tag, it's oracle_id, and the type of tag.
+This producer takes a JSON file of the [Scryfall tagger](https://tagger.scryfall.com/) tags, and produces a JSON into Kafka with the card's name, the tag, and the type of tag.
+The ID chosen is the oracle_id if the tag is an oracle tag, otherwise the tag will be the actual card's id.
 The JSON used is currently in the resources directory.

 ```json
 {